incognitochain/go-incognito-sdk-v2/tutorials/docs/bridge/unshield.md

 ---
-Description: Tutorial on how to create an un-shielding transaction
+Description: Tutorial on how to create an EVM un-shielding transaction
 ---
-# Withdrawing pETH/pERC20 from the Incognito Network
+# Withdrawing an EVM token from the Incognito Network
-The very first step in withdrawing pETH/pERC20 from the Incognito network to the main Ethereum network is to burn pETH/pERC20 and have the beacon generate a burn proof for us.
+The very first step in withdrawing an EVM token from the Incognito network to the main Ethereum/BSC networks is to burn the corresponding pEVM token inside the Incognito network and have the beacon generate a burn proof for us.
 This is done using the function [`CreateAndSendBurningRequestTransaction`](../../../incclient/bridge.go) supplied with an Ethereum address.

 ## Example